You don’t need to spend thousands of dollars to get a reliable, capable, and performance-driven gaming computer.

 Why You Can Trust This Review

-Before I started writing tech reviews and guides for Puregaming, I spent over a decade building, testing, and playing on gaming PCs.
-As a result, I have become knowledgeable about gaming PC parts and their abilities in terms of compatibility with each other, performance, price points, reliability, and overall value for money.
+Before I started writing tech reviews and guides for Puregaming, I spent over a decade of building, testing, and playing on gaming PCs.
+As a result, I have become knowledgeable about gaming computer parts and their abilities in terms of compatibility with each other, performance, price points, reliability, and overall value for money.

-On top of my already pretty extensive knowledge when it comes to gaming PCs, I spent over 23 hours researching and testing specifically for this article to find the best budget-friendly builds on the market.
+On top of my already pretty extensive knowledge when it comes to gaming computers, I spent over 23 hours researching and testing specifically for this article to find the best budget-friendly builds on the market.

 How We Picked

 We made the selection of the 10 gaming PCs that you will come across within this review based on four highly important points; price, performance, specs, and design.

 Price is often the main deciding factor behind whether or not you are willing to invest heavily, and your budget for a gaming PC is under $1000.
 And for this article, price was the number one factor we were looking at.
 Due to the fact we couldn’t find enough good options at a sub-$500 price point, we extended our budget to around the $850 range (prices correct at the time of writing).